 - Patients can progress and move from step one to step two

-Begin the path to recovery at a reputable detox center.
-Call 1-866-294-5306 to learn more about Serenity House Detox in Florida and how to transform your life into one full of happiness, health and sobriety.
+There’s no good reason to delay getting treatment for an addiction.
+Therefore, it’s time to begin the path to recovery at a reputable detox center.
+Call 866.294.5306 to learn more about Serenity House Detox & Recovery in Florida and how to transform your life into one full of happiness, health and sobriety.